rohit-1204/aws-notes/24-KMS.md

 11. Design a secure encryption strategy using AWS KMS.
 12. Explain Multi-Region Keys.
-13. How does KMS integrate with S3 and RDS?
+13. How does KMS integrate with Amazon S3?
-14. Explain how CloudTrail works with KMS.
+14. Explain CloudTrail integration with KMS.
-15. Compare AWS KMS with AWS CloudHSM.
+15. Compare AWS KMS and AWS CloudHSM.

 ---